thanna96/cli-cheatsheet/readme.md

 Useful Git and Linux commands
-git fetch - fetch down all the branches from that Git remote
+git branch - list your branches. a * will appear next to the currently active branch